 These three are the basic concepts of marketing.
 Let’s go through them one by one.

-A Marketing Concepts and marketing key concepts need is a wish or desire that’s psychological, physiological, esteem, security, and actualization.
+Marketing Concepts and marketing key concepts need is a wish or desire that’s psychological, physiological, esteem, security, and actualization.
 Food, clothing, and shelter are the three basic physiological needs.
-The security needs arise when you face life’s insecurities that are both man-made and natural.
+Security needs arise when you face life’s insecurities that are both man-made and natural.
 You will want protection from such losses because everybody prefers a risk-free life.
 And finally, esteem needs a result from competition and jealousy, neither of which can be ignored.
-If a person eats ordinary cereals, he/she may soon want to switch over to a branded product.
-The status point also comes into question, if you drive an ordinary car, and your friend drives an Audi.
-Like one has silver ornaments, another is thinking of gold; if one is traveling on a bike, the other may want to travel in a car, and so on.
+If a person eats ordinary cereals, he/she may soon want to switch to a branded product.
+The status point also comes into question if you drive a standard car and your friend drives an Audi.
+Like one with silver ornaments, another is thinking of gold; if one travels on a bike, the other may want to travel in a car, and so on.

-We then have the self-actualization needs that can bring you a unique and unusual status which very few people can enjoy.
-Not all can become a Steve Jobs or Bill Gates, who are rare achievers.
-Most people battle for physiological needs, fewer safety needs, lesser esteem, and still lesser self-actualization. so that why we have to know about the Marketing Concepts and marketing key concepts
+We then have the self-actualization needs that bring you a unique and unusual status that very few people can enjoy.
+Not all can become Steve Jobs or Bill Gates, who are rare achievers.
+Most people battle for physiological needs, fewer safety needs, lesser esteem, and still lesser self-actualization.
+So that is why we have to know about the Marketing Concepts and marketing key concepts.

 A want stems from deficiency.
-In marketing jargon, wants to mean need plus the ability to pay.
+In marketing jargon, wants means need plus the ability to pay.
 Needs are more than wants.
-For instance, you are likely to have an extra pizza for your family, if the second one comes at half the price when you order the first.
+For instance, you will likely have an extra pizza for your family if the second one comes at half the price when you order the first.
 Wants are chosen from needs.
 Everybody may say: “I want this, I want that.”
-Both wants and needs are countless.
+Both wants, and needs are countless.
 But their extent needs to be controlled.

 But there are differences between needs and wants.
 Needs are food, clothing, and shelter.
 But when the needs are converted to wants, the options multiply.
-Food may include bread, burgers, mutton, bacon, ham and so on.
-The shelter could mean a bungalow, cottage, farmhouse or a trailer.
-Clothing would include shirts, trousers, denim, skirts, wrap-around, hot pants and many others.
+Food may include bread, burgers, mutton, bacon, ham, etc. The shelter could mean a bungalow, cottage, farmhouse, or trailer.
+Clothing includes shirts, trousers, denim, skirts, wrap-around, hot pants, and many others.

-When a need arises, wants crop up, and then follows the demand.
-It’ a situation where an individual has the need for a product and the means to pay for it.
+When a need arises, wants crop up and then follow the demand.
+It’s a situation where an individual needs a product and the means to pay for it.

 While the need is a mere wish, want is a selected need in which a person has genuine interests.
 Demand, on the other hand, is a clear-cut commitment.
 An item for need is often a demand for another.
 So, while a rich man may demand a luxury car, the same will be a mere want for a salaried individual and just a need for a poor person.
 It exemplifies: “If wishes were horses, beggars would ride.”